mmbase/mmbase-oldimport/tests/README.txt

      - BridgeTests.xml (aa, bb, cc builders with all kind of fields)
      - MyNews.xml      (based on MyNews from core, but auto deploy (and perhaps more?))

+- The test-script are implemented using ant, but use artifacts from maven (using 'install-dependency.xml').

+- You can also, if available on your system, use 'make' which calls ant with options to make it less verbose:
+  eg:
+  -make all
+  -make bridge
+  ...